anahita-/anahita-.github.io/_posts/2014-09-11-first-post.md

 This is  my first post.
 Yay!

-I created this site as a means of having a place to stash my thoughts and resources that don't really fit anywhere else.
+I created this site to stash my thoughts and resources that don't really fit anywhere else.